explosion/spacy-course/slides/chapter2_04_models-rules.md

 Notes: Combining statistical models with rule-based systems is one of the most powerful tricks you should have in your NLP toolbox.

-In this video, we'll take a look at how to do it with spaCy.
+In this lesson, we'll take a look at how to do it with spaCy.

 ---